• Skip to main content

 Flare-ups and Food

 People with irritable bowel syndrome (IBS) often experience “flare-ups”, meaning their symptoms reoccur after having been absent for a time.
 Often people will need long-term treatments and management plans for IBS.
 Foods that contribute to IBS flare-ups vary from person to person.
 While some foods can cause severe symptoms in one person, another person can eat them without feeling any discomfort.
-Though it’s not known how much of a role foods play in the condition, food intolerance does seem to be a cause of IBS.
+IBS occurs from poorly digested foods that ferment microbes in our gut leading to flare-ups.

 A popular way for patients to figure out which foods trigger their IBS symptoms is an elimination diet.
-This means you eliminate certain foods for a while.
+This means you eliminate certain foods for a period of time.
 Then, you add them back one at a time.
 This makes it easier to notice if you have a reaction to a particular food.

 • High-fat and fried foods